ExtremeAddons/bmesh_clean_docs/docs/updates_log.rst

 - **Interface Change Option**

     The addon now has an option to change the interface, the user can choose between 2 tipes of interface, the Classic and the Checkmark version

+- **Support for Blender 2.79 is over**

+    The addon will no longer be compatible with Blender 2.79